rgripper/rusty-bomber/blog/blog.md

 }
 ```

-You can see the general usage [here](https://bevy-cheatbook.github.io/basics/queries.html#query-filters).
+There are some basic examples [here](https://bevy-cheatbook.github.io/basics/queries.html#query-filters).

-Common filters are `With<T>` , `Without<T>` , `Added<T>` , `Changed<T>` , `Mutated<T>` , `Or<T>` , where `Mutated` is a collection of `Added` and `Changed`, and `Added` only queries for newly added components, changed to query only `Changed` components in existing components, `Or` is more special, the use of several other filters are basically to reduce the scope of the query, but using `Or` can expand the scope of filtering, for example, to query the location and speed of players and creatures, you can define the query as:
+Common filters are `With<T>` , `Without<T>` , `Added<T>` , `Changed<T>` , `Mutated<T>` , `Or<T>` . `Added` only queries for newly added components, `Changed` is only for changes in existing components. `Mutated` is simply a mix of `Added` and `Changed`. `Or` is more special, and is used with other filters to reduce the scope of the query, but using `Or` can expand the scope of filtering.
+For example, to query the location and speed of players and creatures, you can define the query as:

 ```rust
     Query<(&Transform,&Speed),Or<(With<Player>,With<Creature>)>>
 ```

+When a query has more than one component, it is necessary to use parentheses to pass the components in a tuple.

-When a query has more than one component, it is necessary to use parentheses to pass more than one component as a tuple.
-Likewise, many filters pass parameters as tuples.
-Using `Or`, of course, is often used with `Option`, such as querying both the position and speed of the player and the creature, as well as the player specific component, the player’s power, you can write the query as follows:
+Likewise, when a query has more than one filter, it is also necessary to use parentheses to pass the filter in a tuple.

+When used with `Or`, it is usually used with `Option`.
+Such as querying both the position and speed of the player and the creature, as well as the player-specific component, the player’s power, you can write the query as follows:

 ```rust
     Query<(&Transform,&Speed,Option<&PlayerPower>),Or<(With<Player>,With<Creature>)>>